tiddoloos/medium_rgcn/README.md

 ### Setup with conda
 Clone the repository and save at a desired location on you machine.
-Nevigate to the root of the respository in you terminal.
+Navigate to the root of the respository in you terminal.
-Now setup an enviroment (e.g conda).
+Now setup an enviroment (e.g. conda).
 You can setup the environment to your linking offcourse.
 This is a conda example:
 ```